not-empty/grit-microframework-go/README.md

   KEY `idx_example_deleted_at` (`deleted_at`) USING BTREE
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;

-> PS: Do not validate DATE or DATETIME fields with the "datetime" validator, the internat datetime_helper will treat these validations in runtime and returns a 400 HTTP code error if receives any invalid formated date.
 ```

+> PS: Do not validate DATE or DATETIME fields with the "datetime" validator, the internal datetime_helper will treat these validations in runtime and returns a 400 HTTP code error if receives any invalid formated date.

 ## Default Behavior